Skip to Main Content

 Post-Baccalaureate Students

-A post-baccalaureate student is someone who has earned a bachelor's degree at an institution of higher education that is accredited by an acceptable institutional accreditor, who desires to complete additional college coursework and is not admitted to a graduate program.
+A post-baccalaureate student is an individual who has earned a bachelor's degree at an institution of higher education that is accredited by an acceptable institutional accreditor and wishes to continue their education at the undergraduate level.
 Specific information regarding graduate students and graduate programs may be found on The Graduate School website.

 Application requirements

 Please submit the following materials to the Office of Admissions by the posted deadline to be considered for admission to UNF.
-Additional documentation may be requested and additional requirements may exist for those applicants applying as degree-seeking students to a specialized admission (formerly limited access)/selective admissions program.
+Only minimum requirements for admission are provided; satisfaction of these minimums does not guarantee admission.

 • Online admission application (see details below for which application to submit)